 The Dickinson family vegetable and perennial gardens spilled down a gentle slope east of the Homestead and were bordered by orchard trees and a shaded lawn.
 Reconstructing the gardens, lawn and orchard involves conducting garden archaeology to determine the precise location, size, layout, plant materials and structures of the perennial garden; reintroducing plantings, a rose arbor and a summerhouse; and expanding the fruit orchard.
 Restoration of the Homestead gardens will add an important new dimension to our modern-day experience of Emily Dickinson's life and times.

-Contact executive director Jane Wald (413-542-2154) to learn more about these two important landscape projects and how you can help make them a reality.
+Contact the development office at 413-542-5084 or development@EmilyDickinsonMuseum.org to learn more about these two important landscape projects and how you can help make them a reality.